Aggregates/MI_HW2/TechnicalReport.md

 ### Randomiser ###
 This is a simple method which merely uses Python's inbuilt random number generator to choose a direction in which to move.
 This method was created as a baseline with little expectation of any real success.
-Indeed, the Randomiser was only able to consistently achieve scores of around 256 or 512.
+Indeed, the Randomiser was only able to consistently achieve scores of around 256 or 512 and only occasionally reaching the 1024 or 2048 tile.

 ## Tuning Options Applied to Algorithms ##